Sales is everywhere: raising money is sales, hiring is sales, dating is sales, life is sales.

 Other Sales Principles That Helped Me

 After sales, the next step is implementation.
 A signed contract without implementation isn’t worth the paper it’s printed on.
 Once the sale is closed the relationship has just begun.
-But that's a post for another day… sign up here to find out.
+But that's a post for another day… sign up for this newsletter at grantco.substack.com to be notified.

 More sales resources: